Oluwasetemi/oluwasetemi.dev/src/pages/2018-the-review/index.md

 ---

+### Volunteering at SimplyGospellyricsAfrica

+Here is a one thing I skipped in the initial draft, how managed?.
+The funny thing about gospellyrics is how much it had helped me to become a better person.
+The friends I met in the process are som wonderful, Oluwarufus and Ewatomi(Ifeoluwa I-solo).
+Before I Finished **NYSC** I started posting lyrics for fun before I loved it. (can't say why maybe i like Rufus - Thats a story for another day).
+Then Rufus reached out and he promised a small token and that made me more happy to post more frequently and remember that I was out of service with nothing to do, just learn to code and post gospellyrics was not a bad way to get means of survival - I mean data to stay alive on the internet and keep learning.

+Getting to read lyrics of song over and over made me get close to the creativity of song writers and artistes, got to follow a lot of then on the social media.
+If only we all saw ourselves as artists, in our day to day pursuit we can unlock the art in us for the world to see.
+It also drew me close to God in fellowship.
+I posted 389 songs 2017 to 2018 August and I was given a target of 3 songs at least per day or a total of 30 songs monthly.
+The learning of how to write codes become overwhelming and I could not keep up with posting the lyrics again.
+I had  issues with one of the website where I got most of the foreign Africa lyrics from.
+It was a venture that was captivating and I hope I can do more in the coming days.
+Thank Mr Oluwarufus and his lovely wife.

+I asked him to be my mentor and he chickened out on my request -  I know he is a busy man.
+Still I get to call him and ask him a lot of questions about software development and the tech community in lagos.
+I hope to get a better shot at working on a project together sometimes soon.

+---

 ### Rejection and Human Plans

 Taking life one step at a time is a blessing you can do for yourself at any phase or stage in life.
 I took this approach with all I was going to be involved in.
 I was not emotionally attached to anything/ Process/ Idea/ Perspective.